weepower/wee/source/modules/guide/content/general/grayscale.md

 ---
 name: Grayscale
-heading: This muted pallet is used for complementary visual structure
+heading: This muted palette is used for complementary visual structure
 ---

 <ol class="swatches">